 Conclusion: A Forest of Countenances

 Next time you find yourself wandering through a forest, take a moment to pause and observe the trees around you.
-You might be surprised by what you find.
+Worth adding: you might be surprised by what you find.
 And perhaps, in the process, you'll discover not just faces, but a deeper connection to the natural world.
 Share your findings!
 Post a picture of a tree face you found on social media and use the hashtag #FacesInTheTree.
 Let's start a movement of appreciating the hidden art in nature.